LaunchCG/launch-ui/README.md

 - [ ] Component is built generic enough that it can be used by simply passing properties
 - [ ] If creating a wrapper on a 3rd party library (such as MUI), wrapper component must be warranted and add value

-Should we add these criteria?

-- [ ] Does/Does not require redux

 ## Material UI Components

 Using version: 3.9.2